choisohan/Digital-Garden/_notes/Dropbox/min.md

 ---
-layout: page
+layout: journal
 title: About Min
-categories: [journal]
+description: Who is Min and What she does
-status: published
+tag: [journal]
 ---